smcgdub/Discover-Ireland-MS2-Project/testing.md

 * The user will also receive an automated email from the site confirming their message has been received and confirms someone will be in contact with them soon.
 * I have also added a spell check to the free text message box on the contact us form.

 **Note:** - Once the user message has been submitted via the site, the auto reply can sometimes vary in the speed of the response being sent to the user.
-This is down to Email JS and is out of my control.
+Sometimes i have tested it and the response is immediate, other times it may take several minutes to be sent.
 I have set it so Email JS should send the automated email reply immediately.
+Any delay is entirely down to Email JS and is out of my control.
+All of the pages contact us forms use the exact same JS code from the email.js file so there is no error there.
+Also all of the incoming and outgoing emails in the Email JS dashboard have been set up correctly.

+I am using the free Email JS service and not the paid subscription one so one factor i thought that may be causing this could be the day/time that the email is sent/replied to.
+At peak times there may be a lot of sites using the service and this could be leading to the delay.

-The incoming message the site receives from the user is always received straight away.
+The incoming message that the site receives from the user is always received straight away.

 **10. The Footer**